Government Ethics Chief Steps Down After Determining His Existence Is Futile

-Six months before the end of his five-year term, the government’s top ethics watchdog is calling it quits after high profile battles with the Trump administration left him pessimistic about his ability to do any good from within the Office of Government and Ethics.
+Six months before the end of his five-year term, the government’s top ethics watchdog, Walter Shaub Jr., is calling it quits after high-profile battles with the Trump administration left him pessimistic about his ability to do any good from within the Office of Government and Ethics.

 “There isn’t much more I could accomplish at the Office of Government Ethics, given the current situation,” Shaub told the Times.
 “O.G.E.’s recent experiences have made it clear that the ethics program needs to be strengthened.”